ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/android/index.md

 android:testOnly="false"
 android:theme="@style/AppTheme"
 tools:replace="android:theme, android:label">
 {% endhighlight %}

+`tools` will be in red if `xmlns:tools` is not imported.
+Android Studio will automatically add it if you click on `tools` and hold option and press return.
+To manually add it, type `xmlns:tools="http://schemas.android.com/tools"` inside the `manifest` tag.

 Step 6.
 Create a configurePresenceSDK() method inside your activity class.
 In this method, the account credentials and branding color will be configured.
 Call method `launchPresenceSDK`, to be discussed in step 7, inside the `onPresenceSdkConfigSuccessful` listener method.